ByAlyck/Login/README.md

 - Input fields for username and password.
 - Login button to submit the entered data.
 - Option to remember the password.
-- Password recovery through the "Forgot Password?" link.
+- Password recovery through the "Forgot Password?"

 ## Prerequisites